National anthems are some of the most iconic pieces of music from around the world. They also contain some of the most interesting backstories.

 10. The Anthem Twins

 It turns out that there are a few "anthemic twins" out there in the world!
 Estonia and Finland have, musically, the same national anthems.
 As do Liechtenstein and the United Kingdom... and theoretically, New Zealand (although New Zealand has another national anthem in addition to "God Save the Queen.")
 Why do countries share national anthems?
 There could be many reasons.
-One is that its countries might share the same folk tunes.
-Another is that formerly colonized nations might have taken a liking to the imperial country's anthem.
+One is simply sharing the same folk tunes.
+Another is formerly colonized nations taking a liking to the imperial country's anthem.

 In any case, if you start hearing double of any national anthem, your ears aren't deceiving you!
 There are doppelgängers amidst the sea of anthems this Olympics.